textileio/community/docs/tutorials/static-websites/gatsby-site.md

 1. Download and install Textile CLI (see [installation](../../hub/accounts.md)).
 2. Init and login to Textile (see [account intro](../../hub/accounts.md)).
-3. CD into your Jekyll directory and initialize a Bucket with `textile bucket init`.
+3. Build your site with `gatsby build`.
-4. Build your site with `gatsby build`.
+4. CD into your Gatsby `public` directory and initialize a Bucket with `textile bucket init`.

 That's it!
 You can now view the content of your Bucket on the free domain, on the Gateway, or using IPNS.